Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

     embed_dim=1024,  # (384) openai embedding dimension
 )
 ```
+###  Load Data

-1. Load Data: We have folder named `documents` which contain .pdf documents.
+We have folder named `documents` which contain .pdf documents.
 This spinet of code extract text from each pdf and store them as list of docements.
 ```python
 from pathlib import Path
 from llama_index.readers.file import PyMuPDFReader